valeriapirro/NeuralNetworks23/README.md

   $TracInIdeal(z, z') = \sum\limits_{\substack{t:z_t \\ =z}} (l(w_t, z) - l(w_{t+1}, z'))$
   </p> <br>

-where the first term of the sum represents the loss measured on the prediction $(w_t)$ at a timestep previous to the use of z in the training and the second term represents the same but in the timestep following the use of the example z.
-Both are measured on the prediction made about $(z')$ .
+where the first term of the sum represents the loss measured on the prediction $w_t$ at a timestep previous to the use of z in the training and the second term represents the same but in the timestep following the use of the example z.
+Both are measured on the prediction made about the training example $z'$ .

 -------------